Treaty of Portsmouth (1713): Aftermath

 The English failed to fulfil their obligations under the treaty.
-Massachusetts did not, as promised, establish official trading posts selling cheap goods at honest prices to the Indians.
+Massachusetts did not, as promised, establish official trading posts selling cheap goods at honest prices to the First Nations.
 Tribes were forced to continue exchanging their furs with private traders, who were notorious for cheating them.
-In addition, Indians regarded as threats the British blockhouses being built on their lands, and objected to ongoing encroachment of settlers on lands they claimed.
+In addition, First Nations regarded as threats the British blockhouses being built on their lands, and objected to ongoing encroachment of settlers on lands they claimed.
 Their discontent was encouraged by Sebastien Rale and other French Jesuit priests embedded with the tribes who promoted New France's interests.
 In response to what they perceived as British violations of the Treaty of Portsmouth, the Abenakis resumed raids on the encroaching British settlements.
-Consequently, on July 25, 1722, Governor Samuel Shute declared war against the Eastern Indians in what would be called Father Rale's War.
+Consequently, on July 25, 1722, Governor Samuel Shute declared war against the Eastern First Nations in what would be called Father Rale's War.
 Boundary struggles between New France and New England would continue until the Treaty of Paris in 1763.